 Reed had been with the elite international photojournalists collective, Magnum Photos, since 1983.
 During his time with Magnum, Reed worked on assignment for such publications as National Geographic, Life, Time, People, Newsweek, The New York Times, The Washington Post, Vogue, Harpers Bazaar, George Magazine, Oggi, London Independent Magazine, Stern, Geo, Sports Illustrated, Vanity Fair, Details, Self, GQ, American Heritage, Kiplinger's Personal Finance, New Look, and Modern Maturity.
 He has also done freelance work for the Ford and Rockefeller foundations, Save Our Children, Polaroid and McDonalds.
-Recently, he has been preparing for a one person photographic exhibition in New York 2007.

 He recently completed an assignment for National Geographic in Liberia, which will be published in September.
 Last year his work graced the cover of U.S News and World Report, which ran eight of his photos for a story on the 50th anniversary of ?Brown vs. Board of Education.

 Reed has a strong interest in social justice and the effects of war on society.
 He has covered such news events as the 1982 wars in Central America, the war in Beirut, Lebanon which he covered at various times between1983-1987, the 1986 Haiti coop against "Baby Doc" Duvalier, the 1989 U.S. military action in Panama; and the 1992 Kinshasa, Zaire upheaval Africa.